sschuhmi/FootballStatisticsInAwsSagemaker/proposal.md

 <!-- Student briefly details background information of the domain from which the project is proposed.
 Historical information relevant to the project should be included.
 It should be clear how or why a problem in the domain can or should be solved.
 Related academic research should be appropriately cited.
 A discussion of the student's personal motivation for investigating a particular problem in the domain is encouraged but not required. -->

-In modern football, data in shape of match statistics is comprehensive and vital to understand why
+In modern football, data in shape of match statistics is comprehensive and vital e.g. for club managers to investigate strengths and weaknesses of their clubs.
+In the last years, the amount of analysis data that is generated in modern football matches using cameras, drones or other advanced technologies has significantly increased.

 ## 2. Problem Statement